Repairs and improvements if you're an agricultural tenant

 Your rights when your tenancy ends

-Your rights depend on your tenancy type.
+Your right to remove any fixtures you added depends on your tenancy type.
 If you're not sure, check what tenancy type you have.

 1991 Act tenants